 "I just wanted to thank you for an incredible speech.
 Not only funny but also jaw dropping in parts."

-"It was a real pleasure for The Grove to share the day with you so thank you once again.
+"It was a real pleasure to share the day with you so thank you once again.
 Your positivity, passion and enthusiasm is truly infectious and has made a real impact on our children.
 I have met with a number of parents over the week, all of whom have mentioned that their children have spoken about your session"

 With Nina Jackson.
 Does what it says...